 Fancied-Up Pulled Pork Sandwiches with a red wine and rosemary sauce, lemon goat cheese spread and other fancy toppings.
 This pulled pork is made in the oven.
 Super-simple but sophisticated too.
 It’s my new favorite thing for tailgating and for fall potlucks!
 This recipe is sponsored by Columbia Crest.

 Did you know that hogs are not native to North America?
-They were introduced to Florida and Alabama in around 1540 by Spanish explorer DeSoto.*
+They were introduced to the Southeast in around 1540 by Spanish explorer DeSoto.

 And am I ever glad they were.
 Pork is one of the best things about living in the south.